the Creative Commons Attribution 4.0 License.

 3.4 Comparison with satellite-based estimates

 The satellite-based vertical column densities of IO across the Weddell Sea region and the region encompassing Bharati and Maitri are shown in Fig. 9.
 The averaged satellite-based VCD observations suggest that lower levels of IO are expected at both the Indian bases compared to places where ground-based observations have been reported in the past, such as Halley Bay and Neumayer.
-The mean and standard deviation over the 8 years of observations for Bharati is 0.6±0.5×1012molec.cm-2, while for Maitri the amount is 0.5±0.5×1012molec.cm-2, each for the whole time series.
-For single months the values can be higher: the mean IO VCD for Bharati is 0.8 or 0.4×1012molec.cm-2 in December or February, respectively, and 0.6×1012molec.cm-2 in March for Maitri.
-This is lower than the mean value of 2.62±1.16×1012molec.cm-2 observed at Bharati during ISEA-35, which was the longest dataset available in this study, suggesting that the ground-based instruments observe larger VCDs compared to the satellite-based instruments.
-However, it should be noted that the SCIAMACHY data are an average over all the seasons, and individual daily data points as high as 2.1×1012molec.cm-2 have been observed.
+The mean and standard deviation over the 8 years of observations for Bharati is , while for Maitri the amount is , each for the whole time series.
+For single months the values can be higher: the mean IO VCD for Bharati is 0.8 or 0.4×1012 in December or February, respectively, and 0.6×1012 in March for Maitri.
+This is lower than the mean value of observed at Bharati during ISEA-35, which was the longest dataset available in this study, suggesting that the ground-based instruments observe larger VCDs compared to the satellite-based instruments.
+However, it should be noted that the SCIAMACHY data are an average over all the seasons, and individual daily data points as high as 2.1×1012 have been observed.
 Figure 10 shows the time series for Bharati and Maitri with daily averages (red dots), as well as monthly averages (blue triangles), for the years 2004 to 2011.
 Satellite measurements from within 500 km around the stations were included in the analysis.
 It should be mentioned that this spatial averaging could cause the introduction of larger uncertainties due to the heterogeneity in the IO distribution, but it is necessary to improve the signal to noise.

 When the whole IO column is constrained to the lower 400 m, the satellite-retrieved VCDs translate to a range between 0.6 and 1.3 pptv.
 The daily satellite VCDs tend to exceed these averaged values and result in mixing ratios as high as 2 pptv.
 This is similar to the range observed throughout the four campaigns reported here.
 However, observations during the springtime were not made over these four campaigns, when emissions of iodine species have been shown to peak at Halley Bay (Saiz-Lopez et al., 2007a).
 During the spring season, values as high as 20 pptv were observed at Halley Bay, a factor of 10 higher than during the summer at the Indian stations.
 However, the satellite observations do not show a large peak over the springtime over both Indian stations.
 Another outstanding question is whether the satellites are sensitive to the lower 100–200 m, considering the strong gradient in IO.
 Figure S8 shows the block AMFs for satellite retrievals demonstrating a significant difference between the block AMFs over Antarctica at different albedo values.
 Over the ice-covered regions in Antarctica, the satellite is sensitive to the lower troposphere as the albedo is usually 0.9 or above.
 Observations have shown that open water has an albedo of 0.05–0.2 (Jin et al., 2004), whereas the albedo of sea ice ranges between 0.6 and 0.7 for bare ice and 0.8–0.9 for snow-covered ice (Perovich et al., 2002).
 In the case of Bharati, Quilty Bay is not ice-covered during the summer, and hence along the light path in Bharati, the sensitivity of the satellite is much lower.
 The use of a higher albedo would result in an underestimation of the VCD by the satellite, which is the case when compared to the ground-based instruments.
 At Maitri this should not be the case considering that Maitri is 125 km inland from the coast, and the ice shelf is less than 1 km from the station along the light path.
 It should be noted that the MAPA LUTs are calculated for a low surface albedo (5 %), and hence, at least for some of the measurements, the surface albedo is probably much higher, especially at Maitri.
 As far as we understand, the effect of the surface albedo mainly cancels out in the MAX-DOAS analysis, but it could be one possible uncertainty in the retrieval results.
 Another reason for the discrepancy between the ground-based and satellite-retrieved VCDs could be the overpass time, which was approximately 09:00 LT.
 Although this should not be a large factor during the summer months due to long sunlit hours and given that the numbers provided above were averages throughout the entire campaign for the ground-based observations, measurements at Halley Bay have shown a strong diurnal profile peaking at noon (Saiz-Lopez et al., 2007a).
-Hence, it is possible that the ground-based observations, which are filtered for SZA>75, capture higher values than the satellite.
+Hence, it is possible that the ground-based observations, which are filtered for SZA>75∘, capture higher values than the satellite.

 Finally, a point to consider is that the satellite data available from SCIAMACHY is for the period of 2004–2011, whereas the MAX-DOAS observations were conducted over three summers from 2015 to 2017.
 This temporal discrepancy, although small considering the long satellite dataset, could contribute to the difference in the retrieved VCDs.
 Recent observations of iodine in ice cores in the Alpine region and over Greenland have shown an increasing trend for atmospheric iodine in the Northern Hemisphere (Cuevas et al., 2018; Legrand et al., 2018).
 In the Antarctic only seasonal and geographical variations in halogens in the ice have been studied, and no long-term dataset is available (Vallelonga et al., 2017).
 The main cause for this increase is suggested to be an increase in tropospheric ozone, which drives the emission of iodine compounds from the ocean surface through heterogenous chemistry at the ocean interstitial surface (Carpenter et al., 2013).
 Although questions regarding the strength of this inorganic source in affecting IO concentrations in the Southern Ocean remain (Inamdar et al., 2020; Mahajan et al., 2019), it is possible that the discrepancy between the satellite- and ground-based data is because of a different time period.
 However, no increasing trend was observed in the satellite data for the period between 2004 and 2011 (Fig. 10), which suggests that a factor of 3 increase in the VCDs is most likely due to a difference in the measurement technique and sensitivities rather than a change in the emissions.